sourcecred/docs/docs/setup/plugins/github.md

 ## Cred flow

+TO DO

-The below diagram illustrates Cred flowing in a common pattern of contributions (nodes).
+[INSERT EXAMPLE WITH DIAGRAM]  The below diagram illustrates Cred flowing in a common pattern of contributions (nodes).

-[example image]

-Here we can see Bob reporting a bug by filing an Issue.
-Alice then submits a PR fixing the Issue.
-Pam reviews the fix and submits a PR review....[INSERT SIMPLE CRED FLOW EXAMPLE AND DIAGRAM]

 The full set of node and edge types used by the GitHub plugin are